-Dealing with addiction in the family is a stressful time.
-You may be at your wits end worried about your loved one’s health and safety and frustrated that they are in denial about needing help.
+Dealing with addiction in the family is a very stressful experience.
+You may be at your wit’s end and worried about your loved one’s health and safety.
+Perhaps you’re frustrated, feeling that your friend or family member is in denial about needing help.
 When other attempts to get them into treatment haven’t worked, or you’re unsure about how to approach the topic, an intervention can be beneficial.

 An intervention is a highly structured, planned conversation involving close family and friends, the person in active addiction, and an intervention specialist.
 Northbound has a team of on-site interventionists as well as a network of connections throughout the country to assist with out-of-state interventions.
 You do not have to go through the process alone.